WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 A good example of what I'm talking about is **the `DocumentClient`**.
 [Refer to this GitHub thread](https://github.com/aws/aws-xray-sdk-node/issues/23) for implementation details.

+## Confusing statuses

+Within the _AWS X-Ray_ console there is the `RESPONSE` column.
+You might think that if your API returns 4xx or 5xx the `RESPONSE` column will show those statuses.
+Sadly this is not the case.

+**In the context of _AWS Lambda_** the **`RESPONSE` column shows the status of the _AWS Lambda service_ and NOT the statusCode your API returned**.
+I'm not going to lie.
+This is quite confusing behavior that tripped me many times.

+You can read more about this issue (and other issues) in [this great blog post](https://theburningmonk.com/2017/06/aws-x-ray-and-lambda-the-good-the-bad-and-the-ugly/).

 ## Custom sampling

 It is completely possible to configure the sampling rules. **The sampling rules can even be configured PER network request path basis**.